hyenaproject/drat/README.md

 drat::insertPackage("the_path_of_your_tar.gz", repodir = "the_path_of_your_local_drat_folder")
 ```

-Make sure to replace the placeholders by the correct text.
+Make sure to replace the place holders by the correct text.

 Finally, commit and push using ```git``` from within your local drat folder.